 Chu Chi tunnels

 These were used by the Viet Cong during the war, and it was fascinating to see how they used them.
-I saw a entrance to one of the tunnels, if it was pointed out you would not be able to see.
+You can see the entrance to one of the tunnels, however if it was not pointed out you would not be able to see it, they are so well hidden.

 There is also the opportunity to crawl through one of the tunnels.
-I did the larger, expanded, first section and then chickened out for the part where you had to crawl along on your stomach.
+The larger, expanded section is where you start.
+Here you can crawl along on your hands and knees.
+Then you can continue to the part where they haven’t altered the size.
+Here you have to crawl along on your stomach.
 Not one for the faint hearted or claustrophobic!

 As part of the tour, we spent one day in this area, but I would have loved to have spend more!